 At 71 years old, Rice is not the slightest bit nervous.
 Why should she be?

 In her age group, Rice already holds the world record in the full marathon (3:27:50) and the American records in the one-mile (6:37), half marathon, and full marathon distances.

 Sunday won’t be Rice’s first attempt at the world half marathon record, either.
 She’s come close twice before.

 “In Naples I missed it by one minute—the weather was real hot and humid,” she said.
-“But in Fort Meyer, I ran a 1:36.
+“But in Fort Myers, I ran a 1:36.
 I broke the record time, but that was not a [USA Track & Field] sanctioned course, so it didn’t count.”